-The editorial board of the Vanderbilt Historical Review is compromised of undergraduate students at Vanderbilt University who have a keen interest in history, writing, publishing, and the digital humanities.
-In addition, our graduate student and faculty advisor offers expertise and advice on the content of our journal.
-Interested students are always welcome to join VHR and can email us at email@example.com.
+The editorial board of the Vanderbilt Historical Review is composed of undergraduate students at Vanderbilt University who have a keen interest in history, writing, publishing, and digital humanities.
+In addition, our faculty advisors offer expertise and advice on the content of our journal.
+Interested Vanderbilt undergraduate students of any major are always welcome to join VHR and can email us at email@example.com for more information.

 Patrick Mills is a senior from Birmingham, Alabama.
 He is pursuing majors in Clarinet Performance and Political Science.
 His primary historical interest is the American Founding, particularly how constitutional ideals established during this period have shaped American history.
 On campus, Patrick also works as a consultant at the Writing Studio.
 In his free time, he enjoys free reading and drowning his sorrows in chocolate.

 Ramchandra Reddy is a senior from Upland, CA majoring in History and minoring in Hindi.
 Some of his more politically charged historical interests include geopolitics, nationalist and ethnic conflicts, and the military in terms of foreign policy.
 His favorite era is the Cold War, especially the civil conflicts that erupted across the Middle East and Africa.
 Besides his interests in history, Ram is a member of the Vanderbilt Political Review as well as the Trapshooting Team.

 Mila Sicorsky is a junior from Buenos Aires, Argentina and Miami, Florida.
 She is majoring in Law, History, and Society, Medicine, Health, and Society, and English.
 Besides VUHR, she is involved in VUcept, Alternative Spring Break, the Outdoor Recreation Center, and Greek life.
 In her free time, she enjoys being outdoors, playing the piano, and exploring.